vitor-de-oliveira/rheovolution/README.md

 Ragazzo, C., & Ruiz, L. S. (2015).
 Dynamics of an isolated, viscoelastic, self-gravitating body. _Celestial Mechanics and Dynamical Astronomy_, 122, 303-332.

 Ragazzo, C., & Ruiz, L. S. (2017).
 Viscoelastic tides: models for use in Celestial Mechanics. _Celestial Mechanics and Dynamical Astronomy_, 128, 19-59.

+Correia, A. C. M., Ragazzo, C., & Ruiz, L. S. (2018).
+The effects of deformation inertia (kinectic energy) in the orbital and spin evolution of close-in bodies. _Celestial Mechanics and Dynamical Astronomy_, 130, 1-30.

+Gevorgyan, Y., Boué, G., Ragazzo, C., Ruiz, L. S., & Correia, A. C. M. (2020).
+Andrade rheology in time domain.
+Application to Enceladus's disspation of energy due to forced libration. _Icarus_, 343, 113610.

 Ragazzo, C., Boué, G., Gevorgyan, Y., & Ruiz, L. S. (2022).
 Librations of a body composed of a deformable mantle and a fluid core. _Celestial Mechanics and Dynamical Astronomy_, 134(2), 10.